Tax-efficient estate planning

 Another way to build up capital outside your own estate is to make regular gifts out of income, perhaps by way of premiums on an insurance policy written in trust for your heirs.
 Regular payments of this type will be exempt from IHT, but please note that your executors may need to be able to prove the payments were (a) regular and (b) out of surplus income, so you will need to keep some records to support the claim.

 Gifts to charity can take many forms and result in significant tax reliefs for both lifetime giving and on death.
 Perhaps you are already making regular donations to one or more charities, coupled with one-off donations in response to natural disasters or televised appeals.
 Here we look at some of the ways you can increase the value of your gift to your chosen charities through the various forms of tax relief available.

 Donations made under Gift Aid are made net of tax.
 What that means is that for every £1 you donate, the charity can recover 25p from HMRC.
-Furthermore, if you are paying tax at the 40% higher (45% additional) rate, you can claim tax relief equal to 25p (31p).
+Furthermore, if you are paying tax at the 40% higher (or 45% additional) rate, you can claim tax relief equal to 25p (31p).
 Consequently, at a net cost to you of only 75p (69p additional rate), the charity receives £1.25.